 What is Contract Furniture?

+So, what is contract grade furniture?
+And what does contract grade furniture mean?
 Contract furniture is defined as furniture that is intended for commercial use.
-It is purposely manufactured with added strengthening features for use in public environments such as hotels, restaurants, bars and even public transport – environments that are subject to heavy traffic day in day out.
+It is purposely manufactured with added strengthening features for use in public environments such as hotels, restaurants, bars and even public transport – essentially, any environment that is subject to heavy traffic day in day out.

 What About Domestic Furniture?

 Domestic furniture is classed as furniture you would buy for home use from your local chain store, independent furniture retailer or online.
-Domestic furniture is often made with inexpensive materials and due to this the lifespan is significantly shorter than that of contract furniture, for that reason it’s imperative that robust contract standard furniture is specified for public environments.
-This not only benefits the lifespan of the furniture and the safety of those that use it.
+Domestic furniture is often made with inexpensive materials and, due to this, the lifespan is significantly shorter than that of contract furniture.
+For that reason, it’s imperative that robust pieces manufactured in line with commercial furniture standards are specified for public environments.
+This not only benefits the lifespan of the furniture, but also the safety of those that use it.

 Fire and Furnishing Regulations